Transcript #374: Climbing the Python Web Mountain

 15:53 They're a leading Python application performance monitoring tool, APM, that helps you identify and solve performance abnormalities faster and easier.

-16:19 And it links it back directly to source code, so you can spend less time in the debugger and peeling logs and just finding the problems and moving on.
+16:19 And it links it back directly to source code so you can spend less time in the debugger and healing logs and just finding the problems and moving on.

 16:27 And you'll love it because it's built for developers by developers.